valentinaboriano/Computer-Vision/README.md

 ## How to run

 ```
-fruit_inspection.py TASK
+fruit_inspection.py [TASK]
 ```
-Where TASK is 1,2 or 3
+Where TASK is 1,2 or 3.
+If TASK is not specified the user will have the wanted task asked on run-time.